HenryNewcomer/mac-dotfiles/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 This project provides a comprehensive solution for managing my dotfiles, installing software, and setting up a macOS environment.
 It allows you to easily deploy your dotfiles, update them, and install necessary software with a single command.
-The script is available in both Python and Bash versions for flexibility.

 ## Features